Power of attorney, deputyship and appointeeship

 For some people there comes a time when you can no longer make decisions about your finances, care or other personal matters.

-In this situation, you can if you have the mental capacity to do so, appoint someone to look after your affairs called a power of attorney.
+In this situation, if you have the mental capacity to do so, you can appoint someone to look after your affairs called a power of attorney.

 What is a power of attorney?